hearmeneigh/e621-rising-configs/README.md

 No images will be downloaded in these steps.

 > ### Note!
-> These steps will download a lot of data from E621.
+> These steps will download a lot of metadata from E621.
 This will take a while and strain their poor servers.
 >
 > Consider using [prebuilt data](#quickstart) instead.
 >